Niño Envuelto (Rice and Beef Cabbage Rolls) is a juicy mixture of minced beef and rice wrapped in cabbage, with roots in Middle Eastern Cuisine.

 - 6 tablespoons of olive oil

-- Pulse pepper, garlic, basil, onion, a teaspoon of salt and 1/2 teaspoon of pepper in the food processor until you obtain a coarse paste.
+- Pulse garlic, basil, bell pepper, onion, 1 teaspoon of salt, and pepper in the food processor until you obtain a coarse paste.

-- Mix this paste with the ground beef and mix well.
+- Scoop this paste onto the ground beef and mix well.

-- Heat a tablespoon of olive oil over low heat.
+- Heat a tablespoon of olive oil in a skillet over low heat.

 - Add the tomatoes and garlic.

 - Cover and simmer until the tomatoes are cooked through, mash them with a potato masher.
 Add a teaspoon of oregano, sugar and salt and pepper to taste.
 Set aside.

 - Preheat oven to 400 ºF [200 ºC]

 - Put 2 tablespoons of the rice and beef mixture in the center of one of the leaves.
 Wrap tightly (using more leaves if necessary) securing the bundle with a toothpick if necessary.

 - Place the pockets in a baking pan and cover with the sauce.
 Bake for 15 minutes.

 - Remove the toothpicks, if you used any, and serve immediately.